emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 6.8.3.1
 License: GPLv2 or later

-E-MAILiT Share Buttons help increase your content distribution by helping your users share to over 130 services.
+One button quick sharing to over 130 services by Greek based social sharing platform.

 == Description ==